 After an accident

 Then most important thing you can do after an accident is to report it to your insurer.
-Not only will this be a record of the incident occurring, but the insurer will be able to give you advice on what to do and may even be able to organise practical assistance e.g. medical treatment, a hire car etc.
+Not only will this be a record of the incident occurring, but the insurer will be able to give you advice on what to do.
+It may even be able to organise practical assistance e.g. medical treatment, a hire car etc.

 Immediately after an accident you should take photographs of the position of the vehicles and the vehicle damage, in case there are any disputes later.
 Also take photographs of the number plates of the other vehicles, and remember that in some countries the front and rear number plates are different.

 You should also exchange full details with the other parties involved, and if you’re in Europe you should complete a Constat Amiable.
 Failure to do so on your part could result in the other driver being exonerated from any blame, even if they caused the accident, and their insurers may not pay out.